 A new cornerstone publication of the OFRI’s Wildlife in Managed Forests series.
 This publication provides a background and context for better understanding the interplay between forest management and wildlife.
 The reader is introduced an overview of wildlife status and diversity needs of wildlife in forested landscapes across Oregon.
 It also provides forest landowners suggested management techniques to accomplish diverse wildlife habitat and highlights Oregon landowners through a series of case studies who have applied these techniques and goals on their lands.

-This 24-page publication is one of a series of OFRI publications being developed for use by forest landowners and managers to report on what is known about habitat requirements and ecological roles of various wildlife species in Oregon and the Pacific Northwest.
-This one addresses elk population dynamics, herd productivity, nutritional needs and response to human disturbance.
+New for 2013.
+This 32-page publication is one of a series of OFRI publications developed for use by forest landowners and managers to report on what is known about habitat requirements and ecological roles of various wildlife species in Oregon and the Pacific Northwest.
+This one addresses deer and elk population dynamics, herd productivity, nutritional needs, response to human disturbance and more.

 One quarter of amphibians in the northwest depend on headwater streams for food, cover and breeding habitat.
 Most of these headwaters originate in forestland.
 How do forest management choices affect this sensitive class of species?
 The new report, Stream-Associated Amphibians, introduces you to the common amphibians of the region and explores the relationship between forest management and amphibian health.

 Architects and developers concerned about climate change are becoming more interested in alternatives to steel and concrete, both of which have significant carbon footprints compared to wood.
 As a renewable natural resource, wood offers a building material with plenty of structural capability and superior environmental performance.